prab18hat/Smart-AI-E-Learning-Platform-/README.md

 ## 📞 Contact

-For any queries or support, please contact us at [your.email@example.com](mailto:your.email@example.com)
+For any queries or support, please contact us at [your.email@example.com](mailto:prabhatmdi8953@gmail.com)

 ---

 <p align="center">
-  Made with ❤️ by the Smart AI Learning Team
+  Made with ❤️ by the Smart AI Learning Team Prabhat Mishra
 </p>